PiyushMittl/java-TipsandTricks/problemsolving-arrays.md

 swap element from first to last till they meet at same index or i became greater than j

 Question 4:
-Insert an element in sorted Array.
+Insert an element in sorted array.
+Answer:

+Question 5:
+Find the smallest missing number in an unsorted array.
 Answer: